-Valuation date July 1, 2014
+Valuation date July 1, 2017

-Actuarial cost method Entry age normal cost method

-Amortization method Level percent of payroll amortization

-Remaining amortization period 26 years as of the valuation date
+Actuarial cost method Entry age normal cost method Amortization method Level percent of payroll amortization Remaining amortization period 24 years as of the valuation date

 Actuarial assumptions:

 Investment rate of return 4.50%

 Projected salary increase 2.75%

 Inflation - discount rate 2.75%

 Individual salary growth 2.75%

 Trend 4.00%

-NOTE 11 - DEFERRED COMPENSATION SAVINGS PLAN
+NOTE 11 - DEFERRED COMPENSATION PROGRAM

 For the benefit of its employees, the District participates in a 457 Deferred Compensation Program (Program).
 The purpose of this Program is to provide deferred compensation for public employees that elect to participate in the Program.
-Generally, eligible employees may defer receipt of a portion of their salary until termination, retirement, death or unforeseeable emergency.
+Generally, eligible employees may defer receipt of a portion of their salary until termination, retirement, death, or unforeseeable emergency.
 Until the funds are paid or otherwise made available to the employee, the employee is not obligated to report the deferred salary for income tax purposes.
 Federal law requires deferred compensation assets to be held in trust for the exclusive benefit of the participants.
 Accordingly, the District is in compliance with this legislation.
 Therefore, these assets are not the legal property of the District, and are not subject to claims of the District's general creditors.
-Actual employee contributions for FY 2016 and 2015 were \$237,234 and \$195,117, respectively.
-Market value of all Plan assets held in trust by the District's three deferred compensation plans at June 30, 2016 and 2015 amounted to \$3,347,377 and \$3,159,832, respectively.
+Actual employee contributions for FY 2017 and FY 2016 were \$235,275 and \$237,234, respectively.
+Market value of all Plan assets held in trust by the District's Program at June 30, 2017 and 2016, amounted to \$3,929,903 and \$3,347,377, respectively.

 The District has implemented GASB Statement No. 32, Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans.
-Since the District has little administrative involvement and does not perform the investing function for this Plan, the assets and related liabilities are not shown on the statement of net position.
+Since the District has little administrative involvement and does not perform the investing function for this Plan, the assets and related liabilities are not shown on the Statement of Net Position.